tkellehe/turtel/README.md

 ## Compiling

-_Turtel_ first gets translated into _Python_ which is then executed.
+_Turtel_ is a transpiled language which currently gets translated into _Python_.
 This simplifies debugging more than anything.
-Now to simply run a
-_Turtel_ script, use the following:
+Once transpliled it will then execute the _Python_ code.
+Now to simply run a _Turtel_ script, use the following:

     turtel -e script.tel

-This will translate the _Turtel_ script into _Python_ then executes the script.
+This will translate the _Turtel_ script into _Python_ then execute the script.
 To pass in parameters it must be in a string array object thing:)

     turtel -e script.tel "[100, 'string']"